Newborn Prep Guide

-You can park in the driveway behind any vehicle.
+You can park in front of the garage, by the large sliding barn door.
 There's plenty of room.
 In the winter, please be careful of ice - I do my best to keep the driveway clear.
 Please watch for falling ice as we have a metal roof.

-As my studio is located in the basement, it can be a little chilly.
-However, I run a space heater throughout the duration of the shoot, so the temperature will increase.
+As my studio is in a garage, it can be a little chilly.
+The garage has in-floor heating, and multiple heat sources.
+I run a space heater throughout the duration of the shoot, so the temperature will increase and fluctuate.
 I always recommend dressing in layers as you will get warm.
-The floor can be cold so I always recommend wearing socks.

-I have studied newborn photography for over six years now and have completed many workshops under some of the biggest names in the business.
+I have studied newborn photography for over seven years now and have completed many workshops under some of the biggest names in the business.
 Newborn safety is my biggest priority.
 There are certain poses I refuse to do because they jeopardize baby's safety and airway.
 Some poses, like the Froggy Pose, I don't do often because they require an extremely cooperative and sleepy baby.
 I assess the situation with each baby and will make judgement calls on poses as the shoot progresses.
 While I do my best to do the poses you wish to see, not all are possible, and some that can be found on popular sites such as Pinterest, are not safe and could harm the baby.

-Due to the on-going pandemic, I have implemented new safety measures.
+Since the pandemic, I have implemented new safety measures.
 I myself am immune-compromised and take my health and safety and the health and safety of my clients seriously.
 I work closely with Algoma Public Health to assess risks.